Colorado

 You can see how the colours are changing over time as the sun is setting lower and lower.

-Wikipedia explains a formation of lenticular clouds: "When moist, stable air flows over a larger eddie, like those caused by mountains, a series of large-scale standing waves form on the leeward side of the mountain.
+Wikipedia explains the formation of lenticular clouds: "When moist, stable air flows over a larger Eddie, like those caused by mountains, a series of large-scale standing waves form on the leeward side of the mountain.
 If the temperature at the crest of the wave drops below the local dew point, moisture in the air may condense to form lenticular clouds."

-Higher elevation brings different weather which results in completely distinct flora and fauna comparing to the valley floor.
+Higher elevation brings different weather which results in completely distinct flora and fauna compared to the valley floor.

 Aspen forest - iconic to Colorado - looks lifeless in the winter.